Bilalh/Tagger/Readme.md

 * Bug in malformed m4a files sometimes when *replacing* (not adding) artwork, means the file can't be played in iTunes.

+* Quit Tagger before adding m4a (happen mostly with lossless m4a's) to iTunes that were edited in Tagger, otherwise the metadata does not change.
+If did added before Tagger was quit, remove them from iTunes and add them again.

 Infomation
 ----------
 * Write 2.3/2.4 id3 tags.